LGBTQ rights in Portugal: Transgender and intersex rights

 In March 2011, President Aníbal Cavaco Silva ratified the new Law of Gender Identity (Lei da Identidade de Género), which allows transgender persons to change their legal gender on birth certificates and other identity documents.

 On 24 May 2016, the Left Bloc introduced a bill to allow legal gender change solely based on self-determination.
 Similar bills were introduced by the People–Animals–Nature party and the Costa Government in November 2016 and May 2017, respectively.
 They were merged into one measure by a parliamentary committee and subsequently approved by the Parliament on 13 April 2018.
 On 9 May, President Marcelo Rebelo de Sousa vetoed the bill.
 On 12 July, the Parliament adopted the bill with changes with regards to sex changes by minors aged 16 and 17, suggested by the President in his veto message.
 This time around, the President signed the bill on 31 July.
 It was published in the official journal on 7 August 2018 and took effect the following day.

 The law (Act No. 38/2018) allows an adult person to change their legal gender without any requirements.
 Minors aged 16 and 17 are able to do so with parental consent and a psychological opinion, confirming that their decision has been taken freely and without any outside pressure.
 The law also prohibits both direct and indirect discrimination based on gender identity, gender expression and sex characteristics, and bans non-consensual sex assignment treatment and surgical intervention on intersex children.
 By October 2018, a total of 274 people, including 21 minors, had used the new gender recognition law to change their legal gender.
+The law has been cited by the UN Human Rights Council as a model piece of legislation.

 In July 2019, the Minister of Science, Technology and Higher Education, Manuel Heitor, issued recommendations for universities to amend the certificates of transgender people to properly reflect their gender identity.
 Similarly, that same month, Education Minister Tiago Brandão Rodrigues published regulations for primary and secondary schools to facilitate transgender and intersex students.
 This includes using the student's preferred name, raising awareness, and training staff to handle discrimination cases and bullying.